 The Social Services Service Area is comprised of Social Services, Aging Services, and Youth Services.
-This service area accounts for 10.1% of the FY22 Adopted Budget, or \$50,497,002.
-The Department of Social Services (DSS) makes up most (93.9%) of this area.
+This service area accounts for 9.9% of the FY22 Recommended Budget, or \$49,982,002.
+The Department of Social Services (DSS) makes up most (94.3%) of this area.

-Chart 14 - Social Services Service Area - \$50.5 million - 10.1% of General Fund Expenditures
+Chart 14 - Social Services Service Area - \$50.0 million - 9.9% of General Fund Expenditures

-• The Department of Social Services (DSS) FY22 Adopted Budget reflects a net County dollar increase of \$2,634,762 over the FY21 Adopted Budget.
-This year-over-year increase is based on expenditure increases of \$2,495,980 and revenue reductions of \$138,782.

-- Personal Services increases of \$1,602,524 account for 64.2% of increased expenditures.
+- The Department of Social Services (DSS) FY22 Recommended Budget reflects a net County dollar increase of \$2,634,762 over the FY21 Adopted Budget.
+This year-over-year increase is based on expenditure increases of \$2,195,980 and revenue reductions of \$438,782. - Personal Services increases of \$1,602,524 account for 73.0% of increased expenditures.
 As mentioned earlier in the Overview, Laserfiche is a significant driver of increased expenditures as well. - A continuing challenge for DSS is the number of children entering Foster Care, which is intensified by the opioid epidemic.
 Due to this issue, there is funding in Behavioral Health Services that may be transferred to the Department of Social Services if needed.

-- Aging Services makes up 1.3% of the Social Services Service Area and consists of the County's appropriation for Senior Services' Meals-on-Wheels program, funding to the Shepherd's Center (Winston-Salem and Kernersville), and funding to reimburse the County's delegate to the Senior Tar Heel Legislature Conference.
-For FY22, the Shepherd's Center and Senior Services submitted Alternate Service Level requests for additional County funds, which are discussed in the Alternate Service Level section of the appendices.
-The Board of Commissioners fully funded the Shepherd's Center request as well as one of Senior Services' requests and partially funded Senior Services' capital campaign request. - While not included in Aging Services, the commitment to the elderly on the part of the Board of Commissioners can also be measured by support to the In-Home Aide program funded through the Department of Social Services.
+- Aging Services makes up 0.9% of the Social Services Service Area and consists of the County's appropriation for Senior Services' Meals-on-Wheels program, funding to the Shepherd's Center (Winston-Salem and Kernersville), and funding to reimburse the County's delegate to the Senior Tar Heel Legislature Conference.
+For FY22, the Shepherd's Center and Senior Services submitted Alternate Service Level requests for additional County funds, which are discussed in the Alternate Service Level section of the appendices. - While not included in Aging Services, the commitment to the elderly on the Board of Commissioners can also be measured by support to the In-Home Aide program funded through the Department of Social Services.